SSoelvsten/adiar/docs/papers/cite.md

 \page page__cite Citing this Project

-Please consider to cite one or more of the following papers, if you use Adiar in some of your academic work.
+Please consider to cite one or more of the following *relevant* papers, if you use Adiar in some of your academic work.
+By relevant, we ask you to cite the paper(s) that "generated" the cited knowledge.

 [TOC]